benmarwick/modelextinctionideas/README.md

 Please cite this compendium as:

 > Marwick, B and E. Gjesfjeld, (2018). *Research Compendium for 'Modelling the innovation and extinction of archaeological ideas'*.
-Accessed 28 Jan 2018.
+Accessed 02 Mar 2018.
 Online at <https://doi.org/xxx/xxx>

 ### Installation